liferay-mobile/backend-onboarding/src/pages/team/routine/index.md

 ---
 title: "Routine"
-description: "The backend team routine consists of daily work combined with strategic management to achieve the expected results.
+description: "The mobile team routine consists of daily work combined with strategic management to achieve the expected results.
 This strategic management is based in effective meetings, balanced workload and collaborative team spirit.
 This section will describe the ticket management and all meetings."
 layout: "team"
 icon: "calendar"
 weight: 5